This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prostatitis is inflammation of the prostate gland.
-The prostate gland is the male sex gland that makes semen.
-It is about the size of a walnut and it is located under the bladder.
-You can get prostatitis at any age, and you may get it more than once.
-It may be an acute (short-term) or chronic (long-term) condition.
+The prostate gland is the male sex gland that produces a fluid that is part of semen.
+It is about the size of a walnut and is located under the bladder.
 Prostatitis is not contagious.
+Prostatitis may be an acute (short-term) or chronic (long-term) condition.
+You can get prostatitis at any age and more than 1 time.

 - You have a fever.

 - Your symptoms are getting worse, or they return after you have been treated.

 - You have questions or concerns about your condition or care.